ItemRAG: Item-Based Retrieval-Augmented Generation for LLM-Based Recommendation: Introduction

 \section{Introduction}

-Recommender systems are core to modern web services, retrieving items that match user interests from vast item pools~\cite{zhou2025large, wang2025unleashing}.
+Recommender systems are core to modern web services, retrieving items that match user interests from vast item pools~\cite{kim2026personalized, kim2025multi, gao2025process, liao2025multi, lee2025sealr, kim:hal-05561909, kim2025self, kim2024towards}.
 By inferring users' preferences from their purchase histories, recommender systems provide personalized recommendations that improve user satisfaction and drive business revenue.

-In recent years, there have been significant efforts to use \textit{large language models} (LLMs) as a recommender system~\cite{kusano2025revisiting, kim2024large}.
-Owing to their strong reasoning and zero-/few-shot capabilities, LLM-based recommenders can handle cold-start items effectively and can also provide intuitive explanations that improve users’ understanding of the recommendation results.
+In recent years, there have been significant efforts to use \textit{large language models} (LLMs) as a recommender system. \sunwoo{In standard practice, given a target user’s purchase history, an LLM is prompted to recommend items from a candidate set (e.g., a small subset of the full item set)~\cite{kusano2025revisiting, kim2024large}.} Owing to LLM's strong reasoning and zero-/few-shot capabilities, LLM-based recommenders can handle cold-start items effectively and can also provide intuitive explanations that improve users’ understanding of the recommendation results.

-To better adapt LLMs for the recommendation tasks, various \textit{retrieval-augmented generation} (RAG) techniques have been incorporated~\cite{wu2024coral, hu2026retrieval}.
-Such approaches typically center on \textit{\textbf{user-based retrieval}}~\cite{wang2024whole, zhang2025adaptrec}.
-Specifically, for a target user, these methods retrieve users similar to the target user and insert their purchase patterns into the recommendation prompt to LLMs.
-This process helps LLMs leverage recommendation-relevant knowledge without requiring expensive fine-tuning of LLMs.
+To better adapt LLMs for the recommendation tasks, various \textit{retrieval-augmented generation} (RAG) techniques have been used~\cite{kim:hal-05561909, hu2026retrieval}.
+Such methods typically focus on \textit{user retrieval}~\cite{wang2024whole, zhang2025adaptrec}, retrieving users similar to a target user and supplying their purchase histories together with the target user’s own history to the LLM.